Arthur Godfrey: Companion shows

 Beginning in January 1950, another Godfrey program on CBS Radio, Arthur Godfrey's Digest, was a transcribed compilation of highlights from morning shows of the preceding week.
 The 30-minute show was broadcast on Saturdays at 9:30 p.m.
 Eastern Time, sponsored by Chesterfield cigarettes.

 Godfrey was one of the busiest men in the entertainment industry, often presiding over several daytime and evening radio and TV shows simultaneously.
 (Even busier was Robert Q. Lewis, who hosted Arthur Godfrey Time whenever Godfrey was absent, adding to his own tight schedule.)
 Both Godfrey and Lewis made commercial recordings for Columbia Records, often featuring the "Little Godfreys" in various combinations.
-In 1951 Godfrey also narrated a nostalgic movie documentary, Fifty Years Before Your Eyes, produced for Warner Bros. by silent-film anthologist Robert Youngson.
+In 1951 Godfrey also narrated a nostalgic movie documentary, Fifty Years Before Your Eyes, produced for Warner Bros.
+Pictures by silent-film anthologist Robert Youngson.

 Godfrey had been in pain since the 1931 car crash that damaged his hip.
 In 1953, he underwent pioneering hip replacement surgery in Boston using an early plastic artificial hip joint.
 The operation was successful and he returned to the show to the delight of his vast audience.
 During his recovery, CBS was so concerned about losing Godfrey's audience that they encouraged him to broadcast live from his Beacon Hill estate (near Leesburg, Virginia), with the signal carried by microwave towers built on the property.

 Godfrey was also an avid amateur radio operator, with the station call sign K4LIB.
 He was a member of the National Association of Broadcasters Hall of Fame in the radio division.